Gulilil/IF2211_Tubes2_bingung/README.md

     <li> Nodes represents the amount of created nodes during the solution finding.
     <li> Steps represents the amount of steps, needed to be taken, to travel from the initial grid to all the treasures in the map.
     <li> Route displays the solution's steps direction.
+    <li> Play Route button initiates an animation displayment of the solution route.
+    <li> Play Search button initiates an animation displayment of the solution finding.
+    <li> Interval indicates the delay duration for each grid steps when the animation is played.
 </ul>